se4nchoi/react-practice/README.md

 # react-practice
-introductory repo for react practice with codeit.kr
+introductory repo for react practice with scrimba